mcmonkeyprojects/SwarmUI/docs/Model Support.md

-# Model Type Support In StableSwarmUI
+# Model Type Support In SwarmUI

 Swarm natively supports [ModelSpec](https://github.com/Stability-AI/ModelSpec) metadata and can import metadata from some legacy formats used by other UIs (auto webui thumbnails, matrix jsons, etc)